google/santa-tracker-web/README.md

 # License

-All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav and *.ogg) are licensed under the CC-BY-NC license.
+All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav and *.ogg) are licensed under the CC-BY license.
 All other files are licensed under the Apache 2 license.
 See the LICENSE file for details.

     Copyright 2020 Google LLC